Fine-grained provenance, Automerge updates, LIVE workshop

 It’s been a summer of change for Automerge, the local-first data library developed at Ink & Switch.
 Recently the team shared updates on three ongoing projects at a community call:

-For a lot more details, you can watch the video recording of the call.
+For a deeper dive, you can watch the video recording of the call.

 What’s a few more open tabs?